GetHip-Zach/GetHIP/setup/README.md

 ####Git Install
 [Install the Git client (latest version)](https://git-scm.com/download/)

-Use the default options when installing Git unless you think the other options may provide some benefit.
+Use the default options when installing Git unless you feel the other options may provide some benefit.